Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Discrete Poincar e Inequality

 Here we introduce a lifting operator mapping a piece-wise constant function defined on skeleton of the mesh to be a function defined in the CR space.
 We define $\CRlifting: \Pzero(\partial \Th)\to \CRspace$ as

-for every $\hat{\mu}\in \Pzero(\partial\Th)$ and face $e\in \partial\Th$.
+for every $\hat{\mu} \in \Pzero(\partial\Th)$ and face $e \in \partial\Th$, {where $\Pzero(\partial \Th)$ denotes the space of piecewise constant functions on the skeleton of $\Th$}.
 Here $c_e$ denotes the center of the face $e$ and the left-hand side of \eqref{eq:CR_lifting_def} is to evaluate $ \CRlifting(\hat{\mu})$ at point $c_e$.
 In other words, the lifting operator defines a CR element by determining its degree of freedom lying on the centers of each side of each element.

 The following result describes the quantity relation between $\hat{\mu}$ and $ \CRlifting(\hat{\mu})$ when it is restricted in $K$.

 \begin{lem} We take the restriction of $\hat{\mu}\in\Pzero(\partial\Th)$ on an element $K$ as $\hat{\mu}_K=\hat{\mu}|_K$, then